masc-ucsc/livehd/docs/Basic_APIs.md

 c = 5b01111 + 5b0001 // this is the Verilog semantics by matching size
 c == -16 (!!)
 ```

-Once the inputs are zero/sign extended to match size.
-The Sum operator always
-generates the same result independent of the sign of the inputs.

 ### Mult_Op